Human Rights First

 Human Rights First (formerly known as the Lawyers Committee for International Human Rights) is a nonpartisan, 501(c)(3), international human rights organization based in New York City, Los Angeles and Washington, D.C.
+The organization was renamed the Lawyers Committee for International Human Rights in 1986 and, in May 2004, changed its name again to Human Rights First.
 Its work centers on four main issue areas: authoritarianism, extremism, systemic injustice and the abuse of technology.
 It closely works with lawyers, veterans and security experts, technologists, and allied advocates to further its policy agenda.
 In 2004, it launched an "End Torture Now" campaign.
 The organization also runs the Fighting Discrimination program which focuses on hate crimes.

+In January 2026, it became known that the organization had been declared an undesirable in Russia.

 Board of directors

 Human Rights First is governed by a board of directors composed of 92 members, including a 30-person Board of Advocates and a 13-person Emeritus Board.